Aaron-k12/course_administration_API/README.md

 # Course Administration API
-## Used Fast API to design a course administration API that efficiently handles queries related to courses.
+<h2>Used Fast API to design a course administration API that efficiently handles queries related to courses.</h2>

 <h3>Adding Collection to MongoDB</h3>
 <p>Screenshots with endpoint</p>